-The cutting-edge technology and state-of-the-art protected premises used in today’s high-performance servers and data centres create significant power demands.
+The cutting-edge technology and state-of-the-art protected premises used in today’s high-performance servers and data centers create significant power demands.

-In fact, data centres account for around 17% of total ICT electricity consumption.
-But fear not, the most up-to-date data centres also boast impressive credentials in energy efficiency and are designed to reduce the environmental impact of large-scale IT operations.
+In fact, data centers account for around 17% of total ICT electricity consumption.
+But fear not, the most up-to-date data centers also boast impressive credentials in energy efficiency and are designed to reduce the environmental impact of large-scale IT operations.

-Managed data centres have been at the heart of a significant shift in information technology.
+Managed data centers have been at the heart of a significant shift in information technology.

-From cloud computing to colocation, it has been the growth of commercial data centres that have allowed business IT to migrate away from premises-based infrastructure to hosted services run remotely by third-party providers.
+From cloud computing to colocation, it has been the growth of commercial data centers that have allowed business IT to migrate away from premises-based infrastructure to hosted services run remotely by third-party providers.

 They help businesses run their IT infrastructure more efficiently and effectively than they would be able to on premises, driving costs down and performance up.